qianyuzqy/TransVOD_Lite/README.md

 ## Installation

-The codebase is built on top of [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).
+The codebase is built on top of [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) and [TransVOD](https://github.com/SJTU-LuHe/TransVOD).

 ### Requirements